dramamine/leftovers-again/FAQ.md

-### How do I run my bot against live humans on the official server?
+### How do I run my bot against live humans?
-Message marten@metal-heart.org if you're interested in doing this.
-Only do this if your bot is **great** (i.e. can beat all of the bots I wrote).
+`npm start -- --production` will connect you to the leftovers-again bot server at http://cyberdyne.psim.us.
+From there, you can play against humans and

 ### How do I submit my bot to be included in the AI competition?
 You need to publish your bot on NPM, GitHub, or some other git hosting service.
-I'm manually maintaining these lists for now, so just message marten@metal-heart.org with installation instructions for me.
+I'm manually maintaining these lists for now, so just message marten@metal-heart.org and we'll work from there.

 ### I'd like to contribute code to this project!
 [Read the contribution guide](./CONTRIBUTING.md).

 ### Something is wrong, and it's your fault.